 - Orphaned kitten and puppies

 Fostering is flexible enough for most lifestyles and PAWS will custom-match the animals to each foster home.
 By offering your time, energy and home to an animal in need, you prepare the animal for adoption into a permanent home as well as help prevent overcrowding in our shelter.
 PAWS is always looking for more foster homes, especially throughout the busy spring and summer seasons.

-Most common reasons animals require foster care:
+Most common reasons cats and dogs need foster care:

-PAWS provides: all veterinary care and medicine for foster animals, plus plenty of support to foster parent volunteers.
+PAWS provides: All veterinary care and medicine for foster animals, plus plenty of support to foster parent volunteers.

 How foster care works

 - When PAWS receives animals who are not ready to be put up for adoption, we contact foster parent volunteers.
 If a foster volunteer is not available to foster at that time, we simply try another person.
 There will be plenty of other opportunities to foster, so there is no pressure to take an animal.